tldr-pages/tldr/pages/linux/hashcat.md

 > Fast and advanced password recovery tool.
 > More information: <https://hashcat.net/hashcat/>.

-- Brute-force attack with default hashcat mask:
+- Perform a brute-force attack (mode 3) with default hashcat mask:

 `hashcat --hash-type {{id_hash_type}} --attack-mode 3 {{hash_value}}`

-- Brute-force attack with a known pattern of 4 digits:
+- Perform a brute-force attack (mode 3) with a known pattern of 4 digits:

 `hashcat --hash-type {{id_hash_type}} --attack-mode 3 {{hash_value}} {{?d?d?d?d}}`

-- Brute-force attack using 8 (at most) of all printable ASCII chars with
+- Perform a brute-force attack (mode 3) using 8 (at most) of all printable ASCII chars with:

 `hashcat --hash-type {{id_hash_type}} --attack-mode 3 --increment {{hash_value}} {{?a?a?a?a?a?a?a?a}}`

-- Dictionary attack using the RockYou wordlist of a Kali Linux box:
+- Perform a dictionary attack (mode 0) using the RockYou wordlist of a Kali Linux box:

 `hashcat --hash-type {{id_hash_type}} --attack-mode 0 {{hash_value}} {{/usr/share/wordlists/rockyou.txt}}`

-- Dictionary + rule based attack using the RockYou wordlist mutated with common password variations:
+- Perform a dictionary + rule based attack (mode 0) using the RockYou wordlist mutated with common password variations:

 `hashcat --hash-type {{id_hash_type}} --attack-mode 0 -r {{/usr/share/hashcat/rules/best64.rule}} {{hash_value}} {{/usr/share/wordlists/rockyou.txt}}`

-- Combination attack using the concatenation of words from two different custom dictionaries:
+- Perform a combination attack (mode 1) using the concatenation of words from two different custom dictionaries:

 `hashcat --hash-type {{id_hash_type}} --attack-mode 1 {{hash_value}} {{/path/to/dictionary1.txt}} {{/path/to/dictionary2.txt}}`